 Our Christmas Eve service will be at 5:30 PM in the sanctuary on Sunday, December 24.
 Join us for lessons, carols, communion, and candle lighting.
 The nursery will be available.

 Mission at CHPC

-Now that autumn has arrived, the new “blooms” for Gena’s Tree will be new or gently used clothing for the cold weather for people in our city who are homeless.
+“Blooms” for Gena’s Tree continue to be new or gently used cold-weather clothing for people in our city who are homeless.
 In addition, diapers are a continuing need for the families of LaCasita.
-Leave your offering at Gena’s Tree in the Gathering Room off the Narthex and they will be delivered to the appropriate agency.
+We are also collecting donations for Semple Elementary School’s STEAM [science, technology, engineering, arts, and mathematics] Lab: markers, colored paper, tape, popsicle sticks, plastic cups, rulers, calculators, rubber bands, straws, toothpicks, Q-tips, masking tape, plastic silverware, pipe cleaners, aluminum foil, ziplock bags, CDs, uncooked pasta, LEGOs, yardsticks, paper plates, tape measures, note cards, glue sticks, and balloons.
+Leave your offerings to Gena’s Tree in the room off the narthex and they will be delivered to the appropriate agency.

 United Crescent Hill Ministries (UCHM) Food Pantry